Homemade Notecards with Pressed Flowers

 - PPA glue or other comparable glue

 Now to glue on the flowers.
-Since I didn’t have a small paintbrush I used a q-tip to apply glue.
-The pressed flowers need to be handled carefully with tweezers and glue gently applied.
+Since I didn’t have a small paintbrush, I used a Q-tip to apply glue.
+The pressed flowers need to be handled carefully with tweezers, and the glue applied gently.
 If petals fell off, then I glued them back on after affixing the flower to the card.
-I also ended up doing some trimming while going along if stems were too thick.
+I also ended up trimming the stems as I went if they were too thick.

-The final step was to apply a thin layer of the glue on the top of the card.
-But first wait for the flowers to dry on or the flower may move around and/or get ruined.
+The final step was to brush a thin layer of glue onto the top of the card.
+But first, wait for the flowers to dry on, or they may move around or get ruined.
 I found a larger paintbrush to be best for this.
-The foam brush didn’t work well, and the q-tip was too small.
+The foam brush didn’t work well, and the Q-tip was too small.
 Let the cards dry.

 Tips for success:

 - Use the right glue.
-Some glues will bubble up the card and cause unsightly lumps and bumps.
-PPA was one of the popular mediums used for the craft, so I purchased this.
-The results were great!
+Some glues will bubble up the card, causing unsightly lumps and bumps.
+PPA is a popular medium for the craft, so I purchased it.
+The results were fantastic!

-- Create your design first but allow for flexibility.
-I took pictures of my design but found it tending to change a bit while gluing.
+- Create your design first, but allow for flexibility.
+I took pictures of my design, but found it tended to change a bit while gluing.
 Work with it.

-- When done and flowers are dried onto card stock then gently brush on a light layer of the PPA glue on top of the design to seal and help hold things in place.
+- When done, and the flowers are dried onto card stock, gently brush a light layer of PPA glue over the design to seal and help hold everything in place.

 - Be mindful of your arrangement’s “layers” when gluing things.
 The underneath items should be glued first.